ChenLu-china/DM-NeRF/README.md

 ### OMG-SR（Ours）

 Our dataset rendered by Blender(v2.82.7).
-It contains 8 normal kinds of indoor scenes, whhich are `Bathroom, Bedroom, Dinning, Kitchen, Reception, Rest, Study, Office`.
+It contains 8 normal kinds of indoor scenes, which are `Bathroom, Bedroom, Dinning, Kitchen, Reception, Rest, Study, Office`.

 ### Hints